2025 United States gubernatorial elections

 Gubernatorial elections were held in the United States on November 4, 2025, in New Jersey and Virginia.
 Both states had last elected governors in 2021, with both incumbents being ineligible to seek re-election due to term limits in their respective state constitutions.

 In the 2024 United States presidential election, both states voted for Democratic nominee Kamala Harris by a 5-6% margin.
 New Jersey in particular had a large swing to the right in 2024, with Donald Trump losing the state by only 6%, and had narrowly re-elected Democrat Phil Murphy in 2021, leading some to expect a close race.

 Ultimately, Democratic nominees Mikie Sherrill and Abigail Spanberger won their races in New Jersey and Virginia, respectively, by wide margins and outperformed Harris.
+This is the first time since 1985 that every race in this cycle of governorships was decided by double digits.

 Partisan composition

-Going into the election, there are 27 Republican governors and 23 Democratic governors in the United States.
-This class of governors is made up of one Republican and one Democrat.
-Republicans are defending one governorship in a state that Kamala Harris won in 2024 (Virginia).
-Democrats are defending one governorship in a state that Harris won (New Jersey).
+Heading into the election, there were 27 Republican governors and 23 Democratic governors in the United States.

+The gubernatorial seats were up in the moderately blue states of Virginia and New Jersey where there was one Republican and one Democratic seat.
+Republicans were defending one governorship in a state that Kamala Harris won in 2024 (Virginia).
+Democrats were defending one governorship in a state that Harris won (New Jersey).